• Skip to primary navigation

 To fully appreciate Italian cuisine, you must embrace Italian olive oil.

-Its flavor profile and centuries-old traditions make it an essential ingredient.
+Its flavor and centuries-old traditions make it an essential ingredient.

-Drizzled over a salad or used in a pasta sauce, Italian olive oil makes any dish exquisite.
+Drizzled over a salad or used in a pasta sauce, Italian olive oil makes any dish excellent.

 Differences Between Greek and Italian Olive Oil